tusharika-rastogi/claude-chat-dashboard/README.md

 **Option A — Upload directly in claude.ai**

 1. Download this repo as a zip, or clone it
-2. In claude.ai, go to **Settings → Skills**
+2. In claude.ai, go to **Settings, then Skills**
 3. Upload the `chat-dashboard` folder

 **Option B — Link a GitHub repo**

 1. Fork this repo
-2. In claude.ai Settings → Skills, paste your fork URL
+2. In claude.ai Settings, then Skills, paste your fork URL

 ### 2. Run it